Qualitative Data Analysis Software (nVivo, Atlas.TI, and more)

 Teamwork and collaboration: Shared and simultaneous access to an NVivo project is easiest with NVivo's collaboration cloud.
 Sharing access from individual licenses, such as on JHU's SAFE Desktop platform, requires more coordination among team members.
 In both cases, however, developing operating procedures around shared access is crucial.
 Protocols include coding naming conventions, initials to distinguish each other's work, and logging major version changes or other project milestones.
 Here is QSR's page on Teamwork and video on improving research team collaboration.
 And another great set of videos from Duke University on preparing for teamwork.
 If working on separate copies of files, they must be merged carefully using import procedures.

 To collaborate on projects in SAFE Desktop, users should only launch the program from the shortcut in the "Safe Applications" folder on the desktop.
+(More info on creating a SAFE Desktop account here.)
 That shortcut runs a script that authorizes the software.
 After that, users should not login to NVivo with the “Account” Log In button, nor use “Collaboration Cloud” in the right menu.
 Rather, collaborate by working on the same NVivo project via the “Open Other Project” selection.
 The project should be stored in a common Safe Desktop Project folder.
 Only one person at a time can work on a project.
 There could be an issue if two users are working on the same file at the same time.
 To get around this issue you can manage a collaborative project manually, creating a project master file and giving a copy to each team member.
 They work on their copies independently then return them for you to merge into the master file.
 NVivo has a number of features to facilitate this method.

 Storage & Backup: NVivo maintains associated text and A/V file types associated within a project bundle, appearing as a single file on the PC.
 Bundles kept on cloud storage, such as OneDrive, or even a network server, may be prone to corruption from file syncing and remote access. [more info] Projects should be accessed from a single desktop or laptop.
 This can make collaborative access to files challenging, so consider NVivo Teams for such cases.
 It is important to back up the project file ideally to another drive or cloud storage.
 Cloud storage is fine for backup copies, as long as it is not the accessed version [more info].